 - In the Transformers fanfic series, Black Crayons, Annabelle Lennox does this to the twins, Mudflap and Skids, in "Summer Vacation."
 Glitter was also used.

-- A rare awake example, one of the characters in 10 Things I Hate About You doodles a penis on the character trying to speak to him at the time.
+- A rare awake example, Todd in 10 Things I Hate About You doodles a penis on the character trying to speak to him at the time.

 - Done to Farva at the end of Super Troopers.

-- A variation in Peter Jackson's King Kong: the pompous actor returns to his cabin to find that someone has vandalised his face on all of his movie posters.
+- A variation in Peter Jackson's King Kong (2005): the pompous actor returns to his cabin to find that someone has vandalized his face on all of his movie posters.
 Then he stops for a bit to consider growing a Porn Stache like one of the doodles.

 - Done in a scene of Friends with Benefits.

-- In both the book and the film versions of The Lion, The Witch, and the Wardrobe, Edmund rather tackily scribbles a mustache and glasses on a lion that's been turned to stone.
+- In both the book and the film versions of The Lion, the Witch, and the Wardrobe, Edmund rather tackily scribbles a mustache and glasses on a lion that's been turned to stone, telling himself it's probably Aslan himself.

 - This not only happens to the heroine in L. M. Montgomery's Emily Climbs, but she has reason to suspect her best friend of the deed.